 Written informed consent must be obtained prior to registration and must be recorded on the appropriate Informed Consent Form (A or B).
-Patient registration will be performed via completion of both the Eligibility Checklist and the Registration Form followed by a telephone call to the Cancer Research UK Clinical Trials Unit (CRCTU) at the University of Birmingham.
+Patient registration will be performed via completion of both the Eligibility Checklist and the Registration Form followed by a telephone call to the Cancer Research UK Clinical Trials Unit (CRCTU) at the University of Birmingham or electronically by the research team at site using the LORIS trial system accessed via the CRCTU Systems Portal, where permission has been granted by the Trial Office.